CNU RDHAP Program

 - The number of practice hours – determined and verified by the DHBC.

 CNU’s RDHAP Education Program satisfies requirement #1 above.
 At the end of the program CNU issues a certificate of completion which can be used to verify the completion of this requirement.
 Documentation of completion of the other two requirements are submitted directly to DHBC.

 - The academic education requirements for the RDHAP License includes this requirement language: “The successful completion of 120 semester units or 180 quarter units or a combination thereof shall be considered the equivalent of a bachelor’s degree.”

-- There is no requirement for the order in which these three components are satisfied.
+- There is no order in which the three requirements for the RDHAP license need to be satisfied.
 In other words, a dental hygienist could complete the RDHAP Education Program this year even if they have not yet completed the academic education requirements.
 If they need to take some more classes to complete that requirement they could do so in the future.
 Some hygienists have completed the RDHAP Education Program and then competed the academic requirements several years later and then applied for and received the RDHAP license at that time.